August 2022

 Preventing running injuries is a common concern for people who enjoy running, even though they may feel that there is not enough time to effectively warm up and cool down.
 This can be detrimental to incurring injuries.
 It takes minimal effort to practice good running habits.
 Preventing running injuries can consist of gradually increasing speed and distance and this is important so that the legs and feet can become acclimated to running.
 Some people prefer to use props to stay strong and healthy, including a foam roller that can help to increase range of motion and flexibility.
 Additionally, when a medicine ball is used, it may increase overall body strength.
 People who enjoy running often set goals as part of their running strategy, and it is beneficial to the body to consistently stay on point.
 If you would like more information about how running injuries can affect the feet and injury prevention methods, please consult with a podiatrist who can address any concerns you may have.

 Exercising your feet regularly with the proper foot wear is a great way to prevent injuries.
-If you have any concerns about your feet, contact one of our podiatrists of Port Richmond Family Footcare.
-Our doctors will treat your foot and ankle needs.
+If you have any concerns about your feet, contact Steven Spivak, DPM of Mount Holly Family Footcare.
+Our doctor will treat your foot and ankle needs.

 How to Prevent Running Injuries